to-ton/SQLi-Routed-Column-Generator-and-Time-Based-tool/README.md

-<pre>❗❗❗This is a little program I made in highschool to speed up my hacks..
+<pre>❗❗❗This is a little program I made way back in highschool to speed up my hacks..
 This is deprecated tho \_o_/ don't use it.❗❗❗
 keeping it for sweet memories📖..</pre>

 # Your SQLi Essentials